What is Co-Narcissism?

 Where Co-Narcissism Comes In

 This is where the child develops a survival strategy: if you can’t be your own person, you learn to be what the parent needs.
 Rappoport calls this “the co-narcissistic adaptation”.
-It’s like being the loyal audience to the narcissist’s one-person show, needing to cheer and clap whether you want it or not.
+The child becomes a neither willing nor consenting loyal audience to the narcissist’s one-person show, needing to cheer and clap whether they want it or not.

 If you were that child, you probably learned your part well: